 Some employer provided assets (whether on premises occupied by the employer or elsewhere) are exempt from the charge where the private use of the asset is not significant in the context of its use by the employee in performing their duties.
 Certain types of benefits such as the use of vehicles (including boats and aeroplanes) are excluded from the exemption.

-Read chapter 5 of the 480 expenses and benefits guide for further information.
+Read chapter 5 of booklet 480 - an expenses and benefits guide for further information.